gmeyer3/react-express-ts-seed-fvs/README.md

 Make sure to make it executable first with `chmod +x restart.sh`

+### Additional Scripts

+- `npm run clean` - Removes all node_modules directories
+- `npm run build` - Builds both client and server for production
+- `npm run server` - Runs only the server in development mode
+- `npm run client` - Runs only the client in development mode

 ## API Endpoints

 - `/api/hello` - Returns a welcome message and timestamp
+  - Response includes: message and timestamp
+  - Headers: Properly configured CORS and cache control
 - `/test` - Returns server status
+  - Simple endpoint to verify server is running

 ## CORS Configuration